 We have entered into a number of exclusive and nonexclusive, royalty bearing license agreements with third-parties for certain intellectual property.
 Under the terms of the license agreements described below, we are obligated to pay milestone payments upon the achievement of specified clinical, regulatory and commercial milestones.
 Research and development expense associated with the Company's milestone payments are recognized when such milestone has been achieved.
-Actual amounts due under the license agreements vary depending on factors including, but not limited to, the number of product candidates we develop and our ability to successfully develop and commercialize our product candidates covered under the respective agreements.
-In addition to milestone payments, we are also subject to future royalty payments based on sales of our product candidates covered under the agreements, as well as certain minimum annual royalty and commercial reservation fees.
+Actual amounts due under the license agreements vary depending on factors including, but not limited to, the number of product candidates we develop and our ability to successfully develop and commercialize our product candidates covered under the respective agreements, as well as certain minimum annual royalty and commercial reservation fees.
 Because the achievement of milestones and the timing and extent of future royalties is not probable, these contingent amounts have not been included on our balance sheets or as part of Contractual Obligations and Commitments discussion below.

-We did not incur any milestone expense for the three and six months ended June 30, 2021.
-We incurred \$3.4 million of milestone expense for the three and six months ended June 30, 2020 related to the achievement of development milestones associated with the first patient dosed in our Phase 3 study with lirentelimab (AK002).
+We did not incur any milestone expense for the three and nine months ended September 30, 2021.
+We incurred \$0 and \$3.4 million of milestone expense for the three and nine months ended September 30, 2020, respectively, related to the achievement of development milestones associated with the first patient dosed in our Phase 3 study with lirentelimab (AK002).
 Milestone payments are not creditable against royalties.
-As of June 30, 2021, we have not incurred any royalty liabilities related to our license agreements, as product sales have not yet commenced.
+As of September 30, 2021, we have not incurred any royalty liabilities related to our license agreements, as product sales have not yet commenced.